No products in the basket.

 The ghost of Mary, Queen of Scots herself has also been said to haunt the grounds, but she and her servant have not been seen together.
 Perhaps The Green Lady is unaware that the woman she died for is also still within the castle walls, or perhaps she is simply enjoying the relative freedom of the afterlife.

-2. Dryburgh Abbey Hotel
+2. Dryburgh Abbey Hotel STAY HERE

 The original Dryburgh Abbey served as home to a Roman Catholic order of monks and was founded in 1150 by the Lord of Lauderdale.
 In the near thousand years which have passed since the monastery was built, it has become nothing more than some fallen rubble, now located within the grounds of the Dryburgh Abbey Hotel.

-The four star hotel is said to have been built on the site of an older house which stood during Dryburgh Abbey’s years as a religious property.
+The four-star hotel is said to have been built on the site of an older house which stood during Dryburgh Abbey’s years as a religious property.
 According to some sources, the original Dryburgh Abbey House was home to a young woman who entered into a tempestuous love affair with a monk.
-When the monk’s peers discovered the relationship, they demanded he be executed for his failure to stay true to his vocation.
+When the monk’s peers discovered the relationship, they demanded he is executed for his failure to stay true to his vocation.
 When the woman learned of her lover’s death, she was so distraught that she threw herself into the River Tweed, where she subsequently drowned.

 Visitors of Dryburgh Abbey Hotel have reported witnessing the woman journeying through the hotel and its grounds, and she has come to be known as “The Grey Lady”.